-- 2 tsp sesame seeds lightly toasted
+- 2 teaspoon sesame seeds lightly toasted

-- 3-4 tbsp cold pressed olive oil
+- 3-4 tablespoon cold pressed olive oil

 - Firstly let’s start by boiling the orzo.
 Place the pasta into a saucepan with plenty of boiling water and salt.
 Boil for 7 minutes stirring occasionally.
 When pasta is cooked drain, rinse with cold water and mix in well a drizzle of olive oil.
 This really helps with keeping the pasta away from sticking.